Manuel Godoy: Exile

 Godoy spent the next few years living in exile with Charles, Maria Luisa, his daughter Carlota Luisa, his mistress Pepita, and their sons (Maria Teresa had divorced him in 1808).
 They lived for several months at Fontainebleau, then at Compiègne, and then at Aix-en-Provence.
 In October 1808, they arrived in Marseille, where they spent four years.
 In July 1812, they moved to Rome, where they lived in the Palazzo Barberini.

 In April 1814, Ferdinand VII was restored as King of Spain (he had lived for six years in France).
 He refused to allow his parents or Godoy to return to Spain and had Pope Pius VII exile Godoy and his mistress to Pesaro.
 During the Hundred Days, Charles IV and Maria Luisa fled from France to Verona, where they were joined by Godoy and Pepita.
-Godoy petitioned the Emperor Franz I of Austria for asylum in Vienna, but Ferdinand forbade it.
+Godoy petitioned the Emperor Francis I of Austria for asylum in Vienna, but Ferdinand forbade it.

 After Napoleon's final defeat, Charles IV, Maria Luisa and Pepita returned to Rome, but the Pope required Godoy to stay at Pesaro.
-In September 1815, Charles and Maria Luisa asked the pope to annul the marriage between Godoy and Maria Teresa.
+In September 1815, Charles and Maria Luisa asked the Pope to annul the marriage between Godoy and Maria Teresa.
 Godoy was allowed to return to Rome, but to preserve appearances, Pepita and her sons moved to Genoa.
 Ferdinand then bribed the police to expel Pepita and her family from Genoa; and again from Livorno.
 Finally, she found a home in Pisa.

 In March 1818 Godoy's younger son Luis died.
 In October, Godoy became ill with malaria; he received the last rites, but recovered.
 At the end of the year, Maria Luisa caught pneumonia; Charles IV was absent in Naples at the time, but Godoy stayed by her bedside until she died, on 2 January 1819.
 Five days later, Charles IV wrote to Godoy asking him to vacate the Palazzo Barberini in Rome, only weeks before Charles himself died in Naples.